-The added value of hiring the right person
+The added value of hiring the right engineer

-There’s a lot more than just financial cost to consider when it comes to recruitment.
+There’s a lot more than just financial cost to consider when it comes to recruiting engineers.
 Yes, we believe that outsourcing ultimately saves businesses money, but what else does it provide?

 Recruiters have internal databases and exclusive networks that aren’t available elsewhere and the main advantage to outsourcing is the ability to find the best candidate in the entire marketplace, instead of just the best candidate in your limited talent pool.